-The purpose of this policy is to provide any person (or ‘data subject’) in relation to whom IMVO holds personal data, with details of the information that we collect, how we process it and who we share it with.
+The purpose of this notice is to provide any person (or ‘data subject’) in relation to whom IMVO holds personal data, with details of the information that we collect, how we process it and who we share it with.
 It also explains your rights under data protection law in relation to our processing of your data.

 Certain key terms are used in this policy such as ‘personal data’, ‘processing’, ‘data protection law’ and these are defined in the Definitions section included at Annex 1.

 Who controls the use of your personal data?

 The Irish Medicines Verification Organisation, a company limited by guarantee exempt from the requirement to use ‘CLG’ in its name (with the registered business name ‘IMVO’), whose registered address is 7 Clanwilliam Terrace, Dublin 2, D02 CC64, is the company that controls and is responsible for personal data collected and processed by IMVO where IMVO acts as a ‘data controller’.

 Compliance with principles of data protection law

 IMVO adheres to the principles of the data protection law and as a result, your personal data will be:

 - Processed lawfully, fairly and in a transparent manner;

 - Collected for specified, explicit and legitimate purposes;

 - Adequate, relevant and limited to what is necessary;